lyteword/chspurgeon-tod/volume-4/psalm-82.md

 2\.The prediction:&nbsp;*For thou shalt,*&nbsp;etc.—G. R.

-## WORK UPON THE EIGHTY-SECOND PSALM
+## Works Upon The Eighty-Second Psalm

 "The Beauty of Magistracy.
 An Exposition of Psalm 82."
 By THOMAS HALL, B.D.
 1659-60.
 (In SWINNOCK'S WORKS.
 Vol. 4.
 Nichol's Edition.)